Planning a route

 Fast

-: Route calculation is optimized by travel time, while keeping the routes sensible.
-For example, the calculation may avoid shortcuts along inconvenient side roads or long detours that only save a negligible amount of time.Short
+: Route calculation is optimized for travel time, while keeping the routes sensible.
+For example, the calculation may avoid shortcuts along inconvenient side roads or long detours that save only a negligible amount of time.Short

-: Route calculation is optimized by travel distance, while keeping the routes sensible.
-For example, straight routes are preferred over those incurring turns.Efficient
+: Route calculation is optimized for travel distance, while keeping the routes sensible.
+For example, straight routes are preferred over those that invlove many turns.Efficient

-: Route calculation is optimized to achieve a good compromise between shorter travel time and lower fuel or energy consumption.Thrilling
+: Route calculation is optimized to achieve a good balance between shorter travel time and lower fuel or energy consumption.Thrilling

-: Route calculation is optimized so that routes include interesting or challenging roads and use as few motorways as possible.- You can choose the level of turns included and also the degree of hilliness.
+: Route calculation is optimized to include interesting or challenging roads and use as few motorways as possible.- You can choose the level of turns included and the degree of hilliness.
 See the hilliness and windingness parameters to set this.

-- There is a limit of 900km on routes planned with thrilling route type.
+- There is a 900 km limit on routes planned with the

 Default value is set to Fast